coleifer/peewee/docs/new/models.rst

        username = CharField()
        favorite_tweet_id = IntegerField(null=True)

-By using :py:class:`DeferredForeignKey` we can get around the problem and still use a foreign key field:
+By using :class:`DeferredForeignKey` we can get around the problem and still use a foreign key field:

 .. code-block:: python